Chart Color Schemes

 Sunbury has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 37 projects that may impact the area.
-Notable projects include Sunbury South Town Centre, Everley Estate, Bloomdale Estate by AVID Property Group, and Davis Vineyard House & Land Estate.
-The following list details those most likely to be relevant.
+The performance of a region is significantly influenced by alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 37 projects that are expected to impact the area.
+Notable among these are Sunbury South Town Centre, Everley Estate, Bloomdale Estate developed by AVID Property Group, and Davis Vineyard House & Land Estate.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.